bdragon300/go-asyncapi/README.md

 ## Core features

-Based on an AsyncAPI document, with `go-asyncapi` you can:
+* Support the majority of the AsyncAPI entities and jsonschema

-* Generate the boilerplate code for your project
+* Generating the boilerplate code for your project
-* Build the no-code client application (e.g. for testing purposes)
+* Building the no-code client application (e.g. for testing purposes)
-* Generate the server infrastructure setup files (e.g. docker-compose files)
+* Generating the server infrastructure setup files (e.g. docker-compose files)
-* Use built-in protocol implementations (AMQP, Kafka, WebSocket, etc.)
+* Built-in plugged-in protocol implementations based on popular libraries
+* Customization using Go templates

 For more details, see the [Features](https://bdragon300.github.io/go-asyncapi/docs/features) page.